Animal field guide

 Native range: Bridge beams, ledges, rooftops, plazas, and city walls fit Urban because rock pigeons treat human structures like nesting cliffs.

-To find Rock Pigeon in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
+To find Domestic Pigeon in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
 You usually do better by working one good piece of habitat inside bridge beams, ledges, rooftops, plazas, and city walls fit Urban because rock pigeons treat human structures like nesting cliffs. than by covering too much ground.

 - Rocky slopes, ridge lines, cliff ledges, or open mountain meadows with a wide view